Tourism officers promote tourism and event-related economic growth in order to generate and increase revenue for a

 A range of undergraduate (and postgraduate) qualifications are available in tourism, tourism management and heritage management.
-It is important to contact individual institutions to identify your particular areas of interest.
+Research courses carefully and contact individual institutions to identify your particular areas of interest.

-The professional body for tourism destination managers is the Tourism Management Institute (TMI), which has a list of TMI-recognised university tourism courses at both undergraduate and postgraduate level.
+The Tourism Management Institute (TMI), the professional body for tourism destination managers, has a list of TMI Recognised Courses at both undergraduate and postgraduate level.

 You'll need to have: